-- 1. Each prescription medication must be authorized in writing on a current Authorization for Prescription Medication Form that is signed by both the legal prescriber and parent/guardian.
+- 1. Each prescription medication must be authorized in writing on a current District Authorization for Administration of Prescription Medication Form (9400-HES-005-A) that is signed by both the legal prescriber and parent/guardian.
 The parent/guardian should request the pharmacist label a second bottle to provide a thirty (30) day supply for the school.

 - 2. Over the counter medications are limited to the following:

 - Acetaminophen (e.g. Tylenol)

 - Calcium Carbonate (e.g. Tums, Maalox)

 - Ibuprofen (e.g. Advil, Pamprin IB)

 - Diphenhydramine (e.g. Benadryl)

 - Sting Relief Pad (2% Lidocaine towelette)

-An Authorization for Administration of Non-Prescription Medication Form shall be completed by the parent/guardian.
+An A District Authorization for Administration of Non-Prescription Medication Form shall be completed by the parent/guardian.
 This form is available in the clinic.
-All other over-thecounter medications require an Authorization for Prescription Medication Form signed by the physician.
+All other over-the-counter medications require an a District Authorization for Administration of Prescription Medication Form signed by the physician.